 This is a laboratory-based course that is designed for technicians who work within a diagnostic laboratory handling peste des petits ruminants virus (PPRV) and are responsible for implementing and validating diagnostic techniques.
 This course is not suitable for research or group leaders.
 The course focuses on transboundary disease diagnostic techniques comprising serological, molecular and virological assays and related quality assurance.
 Applicants should have an understanding of virology and related methodologies.

 What you need to know

-Duration: The course will run for 1 week: Dates TBC
+Duration: The course will run for 1 week.

-Accommodation: Please note that Institute accommodation may not be offered during the current COVID-19 pandemic.
-The Pirbright Institute has access to basic accommodation in shared houses at an additional cost of £30 per night (excluding food).
+Accommodation: The Pirbright Institute has access to basic accommodation in shared houses at an additional cost of £30 per night (excluding food).
 The number of rooms is however limited, and availability is on a first come first served basis and cannot therefore be guaranteed.
 The alternative is for course delegates to use local Bed & Breakfast accommodation which we can help to organise.